 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.

-Thurs., Apr.
-11 : Welcome to Bhutan!
+Sun., Apr.
+13 Welcome to Bhutan!
 Paro | Thimphu

 Accommodations in Thimphu (B,L,D)

 Late afternoon, we arrive in Punakha, a scenic city defined by the impressive Punaka Dzong (Punthang Dechen Phodrang), or 'Palace of Great Bliss', the winter home of Bhutan’s spiritual leader and over 350 monks.
 This fortress is one of the most beautiful in the country, built in 1637 between the confluence of the Pho Chu and Mo Chu rivers.
-This afternoon enjoy photos from the edge of the river before we check in to our lodgings.
+This afternoon enjoy photos from the edge of the river and a visit at a quiet time of the day to the impressive Punaka Dzong.

-Sun., Apr.
-14 : Punakha | Chumey Nature Resort
+Thurs., Apr.
+17 Punakha | Chumey Nature Resort

 This morning we pack up our gear and head on to Chumey, about six hours driving to the east.
-Before we leave the Punaka valley, we have a second chance at birding the Mo Chhu River in search of White-bellied Heron, Great-crested Grebe, Little Ringed Plover, various ducks and Black-winged Stilt.
+Before we leave the Punaka valley, we have a second chance at birding the Mo Chhu River in search of White-bellied Heron, Great-crested Grebe, Little Ringed Plover, various ducks, and Black-winged Stilt.
 Then we continue on, looking for mixed flocks on birding breaks.
-We hope to find Red-tailed Minla, White-tailed Nuthatch and Black-throated Tit.
+We hope to find Red-tailed Minla, White-tailed Nuthatch, and Black-throated Tit.
 We may find Dark-sided Flycatcher and Brown-flanked Bush Warbler.
 Chestnut-bellied Rock Thrush are quite common along the road, and we stop at several photogenic waterfalls.

-Our route crosses two high passes today; at lunch we may find a herd of free-range yak and an expansive view.
 Mid-afternoon we descend into the Chumay valley, a peaceful place with a mosaic of agricultural fields and farms; our lodge is of cozy log construction.
-As we check in we find the cheer of a woodfire welcome.
+As we check in, we find the cheer of a welcoming woodfire.
 Once settled, we gather to enjoy homemade food featuring local ingredients.

 Accommodations at Chumey Nature Resort, Chumey (B,L,D)

-The focus of our afternoon birding is a drive up through forests to a clearing at the Tharpaling Monastery.
-For birders, this is an interesting place (apart from the cultural value).
-The monks here co-habit the space with Himalayan Monal and occasionally Satyr Tragopan.
-We walk on the grounds of the monastery and then wait for the birds to arrive in the late afternoon.
 Return for a second delicious meal at the lodge and a chance to catch up on our species tally.
 This evening appreciate that your room is heated and you have a nice, locally made wooly blanket!

 Accommodations at Chumey Nature Resort, Chumey (B,L,D)

-Tues., Apr.
-16 : Chumey | Sengor
+Sat., Apr.
+19 Chumey | Sengor

-Although there are no hotel facilities, we solve that issue by having our camp crew set up a tented camp for us, with catered meals and a campfire to enjoy.
-Camp life is simple; we have our own tents with cots and nice foam mattresses and two bathroom tents that are shared.
-There is a wash system set up and wonderful meals are served right there.
-With luck we hear owls and see if we can bring them in.
+Camp life is simple, we have our own tents with cots and nice foam mattresses and two bathroom outhouse/tent facilities that are shared.
+There is a wash system set up, and wonderful meals are served right here.
 It’s just one night … but on our last visit everyone wished for more!

 Accommodations at Sengor Campsite; Outfitter Camp Tents (B,L,D)

-Wed., Apr.
-17 : Sengor | Yongkola
+Sun., Apr.
+20 Sengor | Yongkola

-We pack up and after lunch continue with a drive to Yongkola, making a few birding stops en route to our next lodge.
+After lunch brought to us by our mobile kitchen, we continue with a drive to Yongkola, making a few birding stops en route to our next lodge.
 Once we reach Yongkola, we check into Trogon Villa where we find bird-themed rooms.
 This evening it’s nice to compare notes with other birders at the lodge as we meet for dinner and afterwards, our checklist tally.
 We have three nights here in the heart of one of Bhutan’s best birding areas.
+Accommodations at Trogon Villa, Bumthang-Ura Hwy (B,L,D)

-Thurs., Apr.
-18 & Fri., Apr.
-19 : Two Full Days Birding from Yongkola
+Mon., Apr.
+21 & Tues., Apr.
+22 Two Full Days Birding from Yongkola

 The lodge is located close to very pristine forest, and we explore different patches of it from the same road, spending time in lush, mid-altitude subtropical broad-leafed forest, rich in moss, lichens, orchids, and ferns.
 This is ideal habitat for many species characteristic of the Eastern Himalayas and is one of the finest birding areas throughout the entire Himalayan chain.
 We search for Beautiful Nuthatch, Himalayan Cutia, Red-headed Trogon, Bay Woodpecker, Black-throated Parrotbill, Blue-bearded Bee-eater, and possibly Black Eagle.
+Past groups have seen Sultan Tit, Himalayan Bulbul, Golden Babbler, Gold-naped Finch, Yellow-breasted Greenfinch, Crested Bunting, Asian Barred Owlet, and more.
+This area throws some pleasant surprises and we may even have a chance at seeing mammals like Himalayan Black Bear or a Common Leopard if we’re very lucky.

-Accommodations at Trogon Villa, Bumthang-Ura Hwy (B,L,D)
+Accommodations for two additional nights at Trogon Villa, Bumthang-Ura Hwy (B,L,D)

-Sat., Apr.
-20 : Yongkola | Trongsa
+Wed., Apr.
+23 Yongkola | Trongsa

 We start out early, and after some travel enjoy a full picnic breakfast, set up and catered by our wonderful team.
 This are not your every day picnic … there are tables and chairs and the team cooks fresh hot food for us in the field.
 Fresh flowers adorn the tables and they always seem to be around the bend waiting for us just as our energies falter.
 We love this Bhutanese hospitality on wheels!

 There is prime birding at the subtropical forests between Yonkola and Namling; over the course of the day we gradually head to Trongsa.
 This one-night stop breaks up what was a long travel day on past trips, and the lovely hotel we have chosen is a good rest stop.
 It has a view of the historic Trongsa Dzong.
-On arrival, you can settle into your room and enjoy the ambiance and views.
-In the evening we gather for dinner and the checklist tally.
-Some may want to try to photograph the Tronsa Dzong at night as it is spectacularly lit.

 Accommodations at Hotel Yankhill, Trongsa (B,L,D)

 We get an early start as we have about a morning drive to our next stop, crossing back over Pele La Pass.
-Our destination today is Phobjikha, a lovely timbered valley with extensive wetlands in several patches.
-This is where Black-necked Cranes spend the winter and while we are too late in the year to see them, we enjoy seeing crane-themed signs and artwork and witnessing the local conservation support.
+Our destination today is Phobjika, a lovely timbered valley with extensive wetlands in several patches.
+This is where Black-necked Crane spend the winter and while we are too late in the year to see them, we enjoy seeing crane-themed signs and artwork and witnessing the local conservation support.
 Along our drive, our picnic lunch is set up with a fine view.

-Accommodations at Dewachen Hotel, Gangtey (B,L,D)
+Accommodations at a Gangtey Luxury Tented Camp, Gangtey (B,L,D)

 This morning we head out early, wanting to be in the magic of morning activity on the old Pele La Road, one of the best birding spots of our trip.
 We hope to hear and see the gorgeous Satyr Tragopan, and should also find Blood Pheasant, and Himalayan Monal — a pheasant family extravaganza!
 The smaller species hold excitement too, and are plentiful.
+Mixed flocks are common and Darjeeling and other woodpeckers fly between massive trees, often calling.
 We may find Green Shrike Babbler, Scaly-breasted Cupwing, and a host of warblers, tits, and yuhinas in mixed flocks.
 We have the full morning to walk and bird and take in this stunning setting.
-There is a craft market on the pass we can stop at if you wish … you can even try yak cheese!
+Rhododendrons should be at their peak of bloom.
+As we depart, there is a craft market on the pass we can stop at if you wish … you can even try yak cheese!

-Accommodations at Dewachen Hotel, Gangtey (B,L,D)
+Accommodations at Gangtey Luxury Tented Camp, Gangtey (B,L,D)

 Accommodations at Hotel Olathang, Paro (B,L,D)

-Wed., Apr.
-24 : Paro | Chele La Pass Birding
+Sun., Apr.
+27 Paro | Chele La Pass Birding or Hike to Tiger’s Nest

 We have one more incredible day of birding, and we head out early to climb Chele La Pass to the west of Paro.
 We want to spend time in semi-alpine forests where we have a chance to see White-winged Grosbeak, Himalayan White-browed Rosefinch, Blanford’s Rosefinch, and both Gray-crested, and Rufous-vented Tits.
 With luck we may find pika and Yellow-throated Marten.
 We bring a picnic breakfast with us.